mjwhite8119/FRCTraining/Tools/romi.md

 # Romi Training Robot
-The <i>Romi Robot</i> is designed to be used as a teaching tool for programming teams involved in the <i>First Robotics Competition (FRC)</i>.
+The [Romi Robot](https://www.pololu.com/product/4022) is designed to be used as a teaching tool for programming teams involved in the <i>First Robotics Competition (FRC)</i>.
 The following tutorials make use of the Romi Robot to teach beginning and intermediate programming.
 By the time you finish the tutorials you will have a firm grasp on how to program robots, and the code that you develop will translate almost directly over to programming the robots used for FRC.

 ## Basic Programming
 - [Romi Development Environment](romiDev)